openhab/org.openhab.binding.zwave/doc/hank/hkzwms02_0_0.md

 ### Parameter 18: Motion Alarm Cancellation Delay

 Period of time after which Motion alarm will be cancelled.
-The Motion alarm will be cancelled in the main controller and the associated devices after 3 seconds, the alarm cancellation can be delay by this parameter.
-Any motion detected during the cancellation delay time countdown will result in the countdown being restarted.
+<p&gtThe Motion alarm will be cancelled in the main controller and the associated devices after 3 seconds, the alarm cancellation can be delay by this parameter.
+Any motion detected during the cancellation delay time countdown will result in the countdown being restarted.</p&gt
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```0```.